No products in the cart.

 We always want to ensure our customers know the most up-to-date information on baking with CBD oil.
 When it comes to baking, the higher temperatures you use, the less effective CBD oil is baked into your treats.
 At 180 degrees, the terpenes in the oil begin to break down; at 220 degrees, the cannabinoids do the same.
 We encourage our customers to look at ways to add CBD after baking when things cool down to temperatures that won’t impact the efficacy of using CBD oil.

-You may already know and love CBD oil for its many beneficial health and wellness properties, but did you know you can bake with it?
-CBD oil is an abbreviation of Cannabidiol, an extract from the hemp plant.
-CBD is currently being scientifically investigated for its many benefits as it is widely used by individuals across the globe to provide relief for inflammation, anxiety, stress, mood, sleep, reproductive issues, pain management, relaxation, and more.
+You may already know and love CBD oil, but did you know you can bake with it?
+CBD is an abbreviation of Cannabidiol, an extract from the hemp plant.

-If you love to bake and you enjoy the benefits of CBD, it seems natural to want to combine the two.
-CBD’s rich green flavor can add a robust note to your baking and cooking and, alternatively, adding CBD to foods and beverages can mask the taste for those who prefer a more neutral flavor.
+If you love to bake and you enjoy CBD, it seems natural to want to combine the two.
+Full spectrum CBD oil‘s rich green flavor can add a robust note to your baking and cooking and, alternatively, adding CBD to foods and beverages can mask the taste for those who prefer a more neutral flavor.

 CBD oil from NuLeaf Naturals can be incorporated into a wide variety of savory and sweet foods, but we find it’s best to start with a recipe you already know and love.
 This might be as simple as your favorite smoothie or grandma’s no-fail peanut butter cookie recipe.